DAP-DarkneSS/Calculator/README.md

    + bitwise and
    + bitwise or
    + bitwise exclusive or
+   + functions from math with 1 argument

 TODO
  * validation of
-   - functions from math
+   -
  * calculation with
-   - functions from math
+   - functions from math with 2+ arguments
+ * OOP